Muhammad-Zaid-khan/IMCO-Trader-Your-Trusted-Online-Shopping-Hub/README.md

 # IMCO-Trader-Your-Trusted-Online-Shopping-Hub
 IMCO Trader – Your Trusted Online Shopping Hub.
 A modern, responsive eCommerce website offering a wide range of products, secure checkout, and user-friendly navigation.
-Built using HTML, CSS, JavaScript, and Tailwind CSS, optimized for performance and usability.
+Built using HTML, CSS, JavaScript, React also use Formik and Yup for Form Validation and also use React Route Dom for advancement  and Tailwind CSS, optimized for performance and usability.